Bailout Embeddings and Neutrally Buoyant Particles in Three-Dimensional Flows

-This confirmation demonstrates the validity of the qualitative approach based on the bailout embedding of three-dimensional volume-preserving maps to describe the dynamics of neutrally buoyant particles immersed in three-dimensional time-periodic incompressible flows.
-This application of the bailout concept is the first to be reported for a non-Hamiltonian dynamical system.
-Our approach can be pursued with two different goals in mind: on one hand, it contributes to the understanding of the physical behavior of impurities, and on the other hand, it provides a mathematical device to learn about the dynamical structures of the base flow in situations where these are very difficult to elucidate directly.
-Notice that both bodies of information are very important to improve our presently scarce knowledge of the transport properties of three-dimensional fluid flows.
+This application of bailout embedding is the first to be reported for a non-Hamiltonian dynamical system.
+Our approach can be pursued with two different goals in mind: on one hand, it contributes to the understanding of the physical behavior of impurities, and on the other, it provides a mathematical device to learn about the dynamical structures of the base flow in situations where these are very difficult to elucidate directly.
+Both bodies of information are important to improve our presently scant knowledge of the transport properties of three-dimensional fluid flows.

 This research was performed by IT as part of his doctoral thesis under the supervision of OP, together with additional input from JHEC and MOM.
 JHEC acknowledges the financial support of the Spanish CSIC, Plan Nacional del Espacio contract PNE-007/2000-C, MOM acknowledges the support of the Meyer Foundation, and OP and IT acknowledge the Spanish Ministerio de Ciencia y Tecnologia, Proyecto CONOCE, contract BFM2000-1108 and Proyecto IMAGEN, contract REN2001-0802-C02-01.